ryanholt/content-model/elements.md

     Bay Creek Elementary School in Loganville, which finished third in the national last year, won the elementary division title with a score of 3,158.
 Parker McGaughey led Bay Creek with a 277.
 Lake Park (Albany) Elementary’s Nathan Masters won the elementary male division with a score of 281, while Liberty (Toccoa) Elementary’s Skylar McFarlin fired a 284 to win the elementary female division.
 All division winning teams automatically qualify for nationals, while several other schools met qualifying scores to reach this year’s National Tournament in May.
 A “team” consists of 12 to 24 shooters with at least four members of the opposite gender.
 Over 43 percent of the state tournament field was female.
 Individuals finishing in the top 10 at state automatically qualify for the national tournament.
 Archery teams that competed in the Georgia-NASP state tournament this week had to win their division at one of seven regional tournaments in February and March of this year or shoot a regional score high enough to be selected as a wildcard team.
 More than 1,500 student archers competed in the regional tournaments.
-Complete team and individual results are available online at www.nasptournaments.com.
-For more information on NASP, which is available to all schools in 4th-12 grade that become certified in the program, go to NASP (link).

 ##PROGRAM